jayoung/Rtest_and_Rnotes/Rscripts/table_display_gt_demo.md

   (e.g. `![](temp.png)`, or with resizing:
   `![](temp.png){#id .class width=20% height=20%}`)

+BUT that cheat doesn’t work on rhino/gizmo Rstudio-server, because gtsave fails with this error:
+`Error in initialize(...) : Invalid path to Chrome`

-In the code below I use that cheat.
+In the code below I use that cheat and render the Rmd to md on my Mac.

 ## S&P example